Cleaning A Nose Piercing – The Complete Guide

 If you miss one cleaning, it’s not the end of the world, but you should aim to complete two cleanings on most days.
 If you forget one, don’t clean an extra time the next day.
 Just go ahead with the twice a day schedule.

-When you brush your teeth in the morning and when you’re preparing for bed at night are common times that are easy to remember for piercing care.
+Making a nose piercing cleaning routine part of your existing routine of will make it easier to remember.
+For example, when you brush your teeth in the morning and when you’re preparing for bed at night are common times that are easy to remember for piercing care.

 When Can I Stop Cleaning My Nose Piercing?